 There is an old saying that “Imitation is the sincerest form of flattery.”
 Even if this statement is only partially true, then the Fostoria Glass Company (and the workers and craftsmen thereof) should have been extremely proud of their accomplishment with the American pattern.
 Never have I seen a particular pattern of glass so heavily imitated.
 After all, imitators like to copy things that consist of greatness.

 The following is a list of popular glass patterns that are very similar to the Fostoria American line.
-Some of these patterns were produced right here in the United States, while others were produced as far away as the United Kingdom.
+Not all look-alike patterns are noted in this section, as this topic is too vast to cover on this one page.
+More detailed information will be provided in the future, in the form of a PDF Report.
+Many of the look-alike patterns posted below were produced right here in the United States, while others were produced as far away as the United Kingdom.

 Liebochwitzer Glasshütte Company of Czechoslovakia

 The beautiful cube glass pattern from Liebochwitzer Glasshütte Company of Czechoslovakia is remarkably similar to the American 2056 line.
 Czech Cube Glass was being produced circa 1925-1928, and its existence has only been brought to our attention in recent years.
 We are now aware that this cubed-style glassware was made overseas and sold in England.
 As of today, catalog documentation provides definitive proof that the Czech Cube Glass pieces are of European origin.
 Czech Cube Glass was not produced by the Fostoria Glass Company.

 2077 Suite – James A. Jobling and Co.
 Ltd.